Members of the Provost’s Council for Engagement gather for a group photo.

-The Provost’s Council on Engagement is in its formative stages.
+The Provost’s Council for Engagement is in its formative stages.
 Provost Rick Miranda and Vice President for Engagement Lou Swanson convened the council, made up of a dozen faculty members representing all eight colleges and Morgan Library, who were nominated by their respective deans.

 Council members will serve as champions for advancing the practice and recognition of engaged scholarship as fully embedded within CSU’s core teaching, research, and service missions.
 Members include:

 - Meena Balgopal, associate professor of science education, Department of Biology;